Superformula/mobile-test/QR-generator-test.md

 1. Build a simple API server that provides an endpoint which generates a random seed used to create QR code. (if you cannot build an API server, we can supply a lambda to do this for you)
 2. Build a simple App that can call the seed endpoint and generate a QR code based on the seed.
-3. Be sure the app will use the below UI and will have a navigation patterb present.
+3. Be sure the app will use the below UI and will have a navigation pattern present.

 ### UI